sky-write/sky-write.github.io/docs/_posts/2022-02-04-more-banners.markdown

 ## Thank You ##

 ![thank you banner](/assets/thank-you.png)
-*Let someone know that you appriciate what they have done for you*
+*Let someone know that you appreciate what they have done for you*